eosauthority/eosio-watcher-plugin/README.md

 plugin = eosio::watcher_plugin
 #Set account:action so eosauthority:spaceinvader or just eosauthority: for all actions on eosauthority
 watch = eosauthority:
+#watch multiple if required
+watch = b1:
+#watch multiple if required
+watch = eosabc:forum
 #http endpoint for each action seen on the chain.
-Multiple if you there are multiple actions in one block.
+JSON array if you there are multiple actions in one block.
+#see sample json example.
+All "watch" above will be sent to this URL and the URL can handle processing as required
 watch-receiver-url = http://127.0.0.1:8082/blockchain_action
 #Age limit in seconds for blocks to send notifications.
 No age limit if set to negative.
 #Used to prevent old actions from trigger HTTP request while on replay (seconds)